 We did take a Saturday off and went floating on the 11 point river.
 The river is very pretty.
 The conservation owns both sides of the river.
 The river is a very clean river.
 There was only one spot to where we crashed the canoe.
 I ended up with majoring bruising; but lived to tell about it.

 I first went to college and got a degree in Business Administration and History.

 I went back to SIU-C and earned another degree in Special Education.
-I am on my 16th year of teaching.
-My 14th year at Perryville.
-I thought that "pushing papers" was not for me , so I decided to go into teaching# How little did I know that teachers push just as many papers.
+I am on my 20th year of teaching.
+My 18th year at Perryville.
+I thought that "pushing papers" was not for me , so I decided to go into teaching.
+How little did I know that teachers push just as many papers.
 Time has allowed me to teach a variety of classes in the special education field.
 Up until three years ago, I was with the math department.
 I am now teaching with the History Department.
-I work with Mr. Cole with American History and Mr. O'Keefe with World History.
-This year I find myself back in the math class for one hour of the day.
-I am teaching with Mrs. Carter in Algebra 1.
-The information is still the same.
+I work with Mr. Broeking and Ms. Bailey in Governmentand Mr. Broeking with World History.
 The time periods that interest me the most is the Civil War and World War II.
-I teach two units in American History.
-I teach the Roaring 20's and the Civil Rights unit.
 In 2003, I earned a Masters Degree in Multi-Disciplinary Studies in Education through Webster University.

 I have found out that demolition is more fun than putting the pieces back together.
 I have also learned that having too many irons in the fire does not produce finished products, but only ones that are in progress.

 I help with the after school tutoring program twice a week, I also spend time working with a group of students who have joined the Friends of Education Club.
 I also help Mrs. Shultz out with FACS when she needs it.
 I have realized that I enjoy a variety of different areas now in the school realm.